-First a little etymology.
+In this etymology "heavy" means profound and/or potent, a 1960s slang use of the word.
+In 1968 both Steppenwolf and Iron Butterfly prophetically used the word heavy in that context.
 The first confirmed use of 'metal' as an adjective to describe music appears in a review by Barry Gifford in an issue of Rolling Stone published in 1968.

 "Nobody who's been listening to Mike Bloomfield—either talking or playing—in the last few years could have expected this.
 This is the new soul music, the synthesis of white blues and heavy metal rock."It described the band Electric Flag.
-In all honesty the use of the term in the 1970s by Creem Magazine to describe Sir Lord Baltimore was more akin to the contemporary sense.
+But the popular use of the term in the 1970s by writer Lester Bangs in Creem Magazine to describe Sir Lord Baltimore and groups was it's genesis in the contemporary sense.
 This leads me to believe that no radio show can claim to have begun before the mid 1970s and truly have any metal music to air.
 So it is no surprise that few programs can be authoritatively dated to even the early 1980s.
 What follows is an incomplete list of the earliest and longest running known metal programs in radio.